livetrails/targetj/README.md

 4. Target Methods: All methods are optional.
 They are used to control the lifecycle of targets or serve as callbacks to reflect changes.
 The controlling methods are: enabledOn, loop, steps, cycles.
 The callbacks are: onValueChange, onStepsEnd, onImperativeStep, onImperativeEnd.
 More details in the method section.

----

-## How TargetJS Operates

-All targets are in the active state by default and ready for execution unless explicitly set as inactive or their name is prefixed with an underscore (_).
-They can also include an enabledOn function that delays their execution until the specified conditions are met.

-The target task monitors all active targets, and if a target is enabled, it will be executed.
-The target task executes active targets in the order they are defined in the program.
-The target value is generated either from the result of a method or from a static value defined in the target.
-For simple targets without steps, cycles, or loops, the actual value is set immediately based on the target value.
-Once executed, the target’s state becomes complete, and it will not be executed again.

-If the target has loop or cycle methods defined, its value method will be re-executed.
-The number of executions will be determined by the cycles or will continue as long as the loop condition returns true.
-A pause can be inserted by setting the `interval`, which can be a fixed value defined as a property or dynamic, defined as a function.

-If the target has steps defined, its state changes to updating, and the actual value is updated iteratively until it reaches the target value, according to the number of steps and pauses specified by `steps` and `intervals`.

-A target can reactivate itself in the `onStepsEnd` callback once all steps are completed, or in the `onImperativeEnd` callback when all imperative targets initiated by that target are finished, allowing it to re-execute.

-Targets can also be reactivated externally, either directly by calling activateTarget() or through user events.

----

 ## Target methods